-37. Craft Channel Goals.
+37. Craft channel goals.

 In other words, you need social media channel goals.

-We recently reviewed the nine (9) most important social media channels for event venues and ranked them in in our “How to Market an Event Venue” downloadable eBook, and provided some sample goals for each channel.
+We recently reviewed the nine most important social media channels for event venues and ranked them in our How to Market an Event Venue downloadable eBook, and provided some sample goals for each channel.

 Increasing your education about the most important channels for event venues should help you craft meaningful goals that can produce more immediate results.

 After you have a strong idea about which social media channels warrant your time and attention, turn to social media templates.
 There are scads of templates available for everything from audits and plans, to posting to analytics.